hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 * `allow_destroy_plan` - (Optional) Whether destroy plans can be queued on the workspace.
 * `auto_apply` - (Optional) Whether to automatically apply changes when a Terraform plan is successful.
 Defaults to `false`.
-* `execution_mode` - (Optional) Which [execution mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode) to use.
-Using Terraform Cloud, valid
+* `execution_mode` - (Optional) Which [execution mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode)
-  values are `remote`, `local` or `agent`.
-Using Terraform Enterprise, only `remote` and `local` execution modes are valid.
+  to use.
+Using Terraform Cloud, valid values are `remote`, `local` or`agent`.
+  Defaults to `remote`.
+Using Terraform Enterprise, only `remote`and `local` execution modes are valid.
 When set to `local`, the workspace will be used for state storage only.
-Defaults to `remote`.
 This value _must not_ be provided if `operations` is provided.
 * `file_triggers_enabled` - (Optional) Whether to filter runs based on the changed files in a VCS push.
+Defaults to `true`.
 If enabled, the working directory and trigger prefixes describe a set of paths which must contain changes for a VCS push to trigger a run.
 If disabled, any push will trigger a run.
-Defaults to `true`.
 * `global_remote_state` - (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
 If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).
 * `remote_state_consumer_ids` - (Optional) The set of workspace IDs set as explicit remote state consumers for the given workspace.
 * `operations` - **Deprecated** Whether to use remote execution mode.
+  Defaults to `true`.
 When set to `false`, the workspace will be used for state storage only.
+This value _must not_ be provided if `execution_mode` is provided.
+* `queue_all_runs` - (Optional) Whether the workspace should start
+  automatically performing runs immediately after its creation.
 Defaults to `true`.
-This value _must not_ be provided if `execution_mode` is provided.
-* `queue_all_runs` - (Optional) Whether the workspace should start automatically performing runs immediately after its creation.
 When set to `false`, runs triggered by a webhook (such as a commit in VCS) will not be queued until at least one run has been manually queued.
-Defaults to `true`. **Note:** This default differs from the Terraform Cloud API default, which is `false`.
+  **Note:** This default differs from the Terraform Cloud API default, which is `false`.
 The provider uses `true` as any workspace provisioned with `false` would need to then have a run manually queued out-of-band before accepting webhooks.
 * `speculative_enabled` - (Optional) Whether this workspace allows speculative
   plans.
+Defaults to `true`.
 Setting this to `false` prevents Terraform Cloud or the Terraform Enterprise instance from running plans on pull requests, which can improve security if the VCS repository is public or includes untrusted contributors.
+* `structured_run_output_enabled` - (Optional) Whether this workspace should
+  show output from Terraform runs using the enhanced UI when available.
   Defaults to `true`.
-* `structured_run_output_enabled` - (Optional) Whether this workspace should show output from Terraform runs using the enhanced UI when available.
 Setting this to `false` ensures that all runs in this workspace will display their output as text logs.
-Defaults to `true`.
 * `ssh_key_id` - (Optional) The ID of an SSH key to assign to the workspace.
 * `terraform_version` - (Optional) The version of Terraform to use for this workspace.
 Defaults to the latest available version.
 * `trigger_prefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.
 * `working_directory` - (Optional) A relative path that Terraform will execute within.
 Defaults to the root of your repository.